 Avoiding a DUI Conviction

-If you have been charged with DUI in South Florida, call The Ansara Law Firm today for your free initial consultation at (954) 761-4011!
-You can also contact us online.
-It only takes a minute to call, but it can make all the difference in the world.
+If you have been arrested for DUI in Fort Lauderdale, call The Ansara Law Firm today for your free initial consultation at (954) 761-4011.